-ARTS AND CULTURAL ADVISORY COMMITTEE
+THE ROLE OF OUR ARTS AND CULTURAL ADVISORY COMMITTEE

 The key role of the Committee is to:

-- Provide advice and assist with the development of Council’s Arts and Cultural Strategy;
+- Provide advice and assist with the development of Council’s Arts and Cultural Strategy

-- Provide feedback on relevant Council policies and strategies;
+- Provide feedback on relevant Council policies and strategies

-- Make recommendations to Council on its Arts Grants Program;
+- Make recommendations to Council on its Arts Grants Program

-- Facilitate formal and informal communication and consultation processes with local arts and cultural industries, practitioners, organisations and residents;
+- Facilitate formal and informal communication and consultation processes with local arts and cultural industries, practitioners, organisations and residents